 - Smoking is not a disease, chronic or otherwise, but a voluntary activity.

 - The reason smoking seems hard to stop is because of nicotine addiction.

 - The quoted withdrawal symptoms in UpToDate® and many other publications are nearly all grossly exaggerated or untrue.

 - The orthodox approach to quitting is a result of the medical profession hijacking smoking and turning it into a disease.

 - The last thing smokers want or need is to be given more nicotine or prescription drugs.

-What doctors won’t tell you, except me, is that quitting smoking is easy.
+What doctors (apart from me) won’t tell you, is that quitting smoking can be easy.